dwgarrett2013/BasicServerCFT/README.md

 ## Userdata information

 ```
+sudo useradd [username1]
+sudo passwd [username2]
+modified /etc/sshd_config and allowed authentication 3 lines above password search
 ```

 ## Connection Medium
-Use "anywhere" inbound rule to start.
+Use "anywhere" inbound rule to start. currently allowed in allaccess sg, need to create cft to do that
 ::/0 needs to be added to default security group at startup (adding into CFT)